George Zimmerman Blocked From Tinder For Using A Fake Profile To Meet Women

-George Zimmerman has been kicked off a second dating website after it was determined that he was not only using a fake name, but a phony profile for Tinder.
+George Zimmerman has been kicked off a second dating website after it was determined that he was not only using a fake name, but also a phony profile.
+Zimmerman is widely known as the man who stood trial for fatally shooting an unarmed teen, Trayvon Martin, in Florida.
+Zimmerman was eventually acquitted in the case.

-The Daily Beast says that Zimmerman, who is widely known as the man who stood trial for shooting an unarmed teen, Trayvon Martin in Florida, and was later acquitted.
-Tinder has now banned Zimmerman from the site for pretending to be a consultant named “Carter” who graduated from Liberty University (a school that Zimmerman never attended).
+The Daily Beast now reports that Zimmerman has been booted from Tinder.
+Tinder has banned Zimmerman from the site for pretending to be a consultant named “Carter,” a man who graduated from Liberty University — a school that Zimmerman never attended.

-On the Tinder profile, Zimmerman portrayed himself as an active outdoorsman and somewhat of a homebody, stating, “I love the outdoors, fishing, camping and hiking.
+On said Tinder profile, Zimmerman purportedly portrayed himself as an active outdoorsman and somewhat of a homebody, stating, “I love the outdoors, fishing, camping and hiking.
 I love adventure [but] not into huge crowds.
 I’m also down for a quiet night with Longhorn [Steakhouse] take out.”

-The New York Post says that Bumble issued a statement in February saying that they have had to block Zimmerman for a second time from their dating site when he attempted to sign up with yet another fake account.
+The New York Post says that Bumble issued a statement in February saying that they have had to block Zimmerman for a second time from their dating site.
+He had allegedly attempted to sign up with another fake account.

 “George Zimmerman was blocked and banned in December 2018 when we first discovered his profile.
 We have blocked and banned him again after we were informed by our users that he had created a new unverified profile.”